 Common causes include poor domain authentication, bad lists, high bounce rates, sudden volume, spammy copy, and ignored unsubscribes.

-Do spam trigger words matter?
+Do spam-risk words matter?

 They matter less than sender reputation, relevance, engagement, and authentication.
 Do not rely on word lists alone.